Emerance Maschmeyer

-Emerance Maschmeyer (born October 5, 1994) is a Canadian ice hockey goaltender for Team Bauer, playing from the Montréal hub of the PWHPA.
-She is a member of Canada women's national ice hockey team (Team Canada), with whom she won the 2021 IIHF Women's World Championship and the 2022 Winter Olympics gold medal.
+Emerance Maschmeyer-Lacasse (born October 5, 1994) is a Canadian professional ice hockey goaltender for the Vancouver Goldeneyes of the Professional Women's Hockey League (PWHL).
+She previously played for the Ottawa Charge of the PWHL.
+She is also a member of Canada women's national ice hockey team, with whom she won the gold medal at the 2021 IIHF Women's World Championship and the 2022 Winter Olympics.
 She first made her debut with Team Canada at the 2014 4 Nations Cup.

 Playing career

-Maschmeyer was the second female goalie to compete in the Brick Tournament in Edmonton.
+Maschmeyer was the second female goaltender to compete in the Brick Invitational Hockey Tournament in Edmonton.
 A meeting was set up at the tournament for her to meet Shannon Szabados, and since then, the two have stayed in contact.
-She played against her brother Brock, who played for the Fort McMurray Oil Barons, and stopped him in a shoot-out.
+She played against her brother Brock, who played for the Fort McMurray Oil Barons, and stopped him in a shootout.
 Maschmeyer played two exhibition games during the 2010–11 season with the Lloydminster Bobcats of the AJHL.
 In an exhibition game versus the Camrose Kodiaks, Maschmeyer posted no goals against and was named game star.

 Hockey Canada

 Maschmeyer won a gold medal with Team Alberta at the 2011 Canada Winter Games.
 In addition, she claimed gold at the 2009 Alberta Winter Games.
-She earned a shutout for Team Canada in the gold medal game at the 2012 IIHF World Women's U18 Championship, a 3–0 triumph over the United States.

-Maschmeyer would compete for the Canadian Under-22 national team that competed at the 2017 Nations Cup.
-In the gold medal game against Finland, Maschmeyer made 17 saves as Canada lost to Finland by a 1–0 tally.

-Maschmeyer has appeared in 3 consecutive IIHF World Championship Tournaments for Canada in 2015, 2016 and 2017.
-Canada earned silver medals in all three tournaments.

-On January 11, 2022, Maschmeyer was named to Canada's 2022 Olympic team.

 NCAA

-In March 2012, Maschmeyer committed to play for the Harvard Crimson.
+Maschmeyer's college ice hockey career was played with the Harvard Crimson women's ice hockey program in the ECAC Hockey and Ivy League conferences of the NCAA Division I during 2012 to 2016.
 Maschmeyer made 29 saves for Harvard in the championship game of the 2015 NCAA National Collegiate Women's Ice Hockey Tournament.